adharshasam/SentiStream/PLStream/PLStream Model Performance & Confidence Evaluation/README.md

 ## 'Confidence' Evaluation of Text Sentiment Predictions

-★ Performed **Two-Sample t-Test** to detect a statistically-signficant difference between the mean cosine similarity difference values and the correct & incorrect text sentiment predictions.
+★ Performed **Two-Sample t-Test** to detect a statistically-significant difference between the mean cosine similarity difference values and the correct & incorrect text sentiment predictions.

 ★ Approximated the Gaussian PDF of the frequencies of correct text sentiment predictions using **Kernel Density Estimation**.